design-ninja/easytolearn-html/README.md

-This is Lang.app landing page
+This is EasyToLearn static html landing page